nicolasleenaerts/NLMLapp/README.md

 ## Getting started

-To run the app, you only need to run the following three lines of code!
+To get the app working, you only need to run the following three lines of code!

 ```
 devtools::install_github('nicolasleenaerts/NLMLapp')